aminrj/aminrj.github.io/_posts/2025-04-15-using-postgresql-with-kubernetes-devops-way.md

 ## Conclusion

-There you have it, our Linkding application is up and running using its own PostgresQL Cluster.
+Linkding is running with its own HA Postgres cluster, provisioned and reconciled entirely from Git.

 > You can get access to the full code example here: [Github repo](https://github.com/aminrj/devops-labs/tree/main/80-cnpg).